OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthor-locks-property-word.md

 # CoAuthor.Locks Property (Word)

-Returns a [CoAuthLocks](coauthlocks-object-word.md) collection that represents the locks in the document that are associated with the specified co-author.
+Returns a [CoAuthLocks](coauthlocks-object-word.md) collection that represents the locks in the document that are associated with the specified co author.
 Read-only.

 ## Syntax